Mecha Wolf 450: Mexico and the US (2018–present)

 At Mysteriomania: Tributo al Mesias, Yurnet won the NGCW Florida Grand Championship after defeating Juventud Guerrera.
 At Christmas Showdown Yurnet defeated Ricky Banderas after a DDT onto a chair.
 Afternoon, Yurnet was joined by the Westside Mafia in confronting new CWA World Heavyweight Champion, Justin Dynamite.
 Yurnet was the runner up for wrestler of the year from PRWrestling.
 Yurnet won Puerto Rico wrestler of the year and also the match of the year awards from LWprowrestling (Last Word on Pro Wrestling).
 On March 19 wrestling for Pro Wrestling 2.0 at Shamrock Showdown, Yurnet defeated Angel Fashion to become Pro Wrestling 2.0 Universal Cruiserweight Champion for the first time.
 Thanks to the alliance of The Crash and Consejo Mundial de Lucha Libre Mecha Wolf 450 was announced to be paired with Adam Brooks of The Crash for a tag team match against the Chávez brothers, Niebla Roja and Ángel de Oro in the Mexico Arena.
 On May 24 Mecha Wolf alongside Bestia 666 as La Rebelión Amarilla defeated Rey Fenix and Penta el 0M for The Crash Tag Team Championship.
 On June 28 Mecha Wolf alongside the rest of La Rebelión Amarilla stable (Rey Horus and Bestia 666) make his debut in the United Kingdom wrestling for Fight Club: Pro.
 Yurnet was part of team world in the Grand Prix 2019 for CMLL in a losing effort.

 Personal life

-Yurnet has been involved with several female wrestlers throughout his career, including Ivelisse Vélez, who began her career parallel to his.
 In April 2017, Yurnet and then-girlfriend Lindsay Snow were involved in a public discussion, which led to her pressing domestic violence charges.
 He denied any physicality and cited that there were multiple witnesses to back his stance.
 After the accusations were used against him by fellow wrestler Mustafa Ali, Yurnet commented publicly on the situation and accused Snow of being unfaithful with another wrestler, Shannon Moore, an argument supported by the latter's ex-wife, Julie Youngberg.
 In August 2017, the case was dismissed due to absence of evidence.